-587 Figure 2 depicts a CKMS Security Policy (in the top level box) with general features and 588 capabilities, as well as optional features/capabilities that can be selected or prohibited to 589 create a sub-policy appropriate for a specific CKMS service provider.
-The green text is 590 used to indicate features that are compliant with the United States Government (USG) 591 requirements of this document.
-Options A, C, and D (indicated in green text) are all 592 approved for USG use.
+Figure 2 depicts a CKMS Security Policy (in the top-level box) with general features and capabilities, as well as optional features/capabilities that can be selected or prohibited to create a sub-policy appropriate for a specific CKMS service provider.
+The green text is used to indicate features that are compliant with the United States Government (USG) requirements of this document.
+Options A, C, and D (indicated in green text) are all approved for USG use.
 However, Option B (indicated by red text) is not approved.
-For 593 example, Option B may involve the use of a cryptographic algorithm that is not approved 594 for USG use.
-The second level boxes show three possible configurations that could be 595 selected using the CKMS options.
-Configuration 1 contains Options A, C, and D; 596 Configuration 2 contains Options A and B; and Configuration 3 contains only Option B. 597 Configuration 1 is an FCKMS, since all its features and options are consistent with USG 598 use.
-Configuration 2 can function as an FCKMS when Option A is used, but it can 599 function only as a CKMS when Option B is used.
-Finally, Configuration 3 can only 600 function as a CKMS, since the non-approved Option B is always used.
-Federal agencies 601 could always use Configuration 1.
-They could use Configuration 2 if only Option A was 602 selected, but they could never use Configuration 3 for sensitive U.S. Government data.
-603
+For example, Option B may involve the use of a cryptographic algorithm that is not approved for USG use.
+The second-level boxes show three possible configurations that could be selected using the CKMS options.
+Configuration 1 contains Options A, C, and D; Configuration 2 contains Options A and B; and Configuration 3 contains only Option B. Configuration 1 can always function as an FCKMS, since all its features and options are consistent with USG use.
+Configuration 2 can function as an FCKMS when Option A is used, but it can function only as a CKMS when Option B is used.
+Finally, Configuration 3 can never function as an FCKMS, since the non-approved Option B is always used.
+Federal agencies could always use Configuration 1.
+They could use Configuration 2 if only Option A was selected, but they could never use Configuration 3 for sensitive U.S. Government data.

-604 Ultimately, it is the responsibility of the FCKMS service-using organizations that use the 605 FCKMS to assure that the FCKMS is secure.
-A FCKMS service-using organization must 606 use an FCKMS that supports a security policy that is consistent with (or can be 607 configured to be consistent with) its higher-level policies (e.g., its Information 608 Management Policy and Information Security Policy) and other applicable U.S. 609 Government requirements.
-A Federal organization that is considering the procurement of 610 a CKMS or the services of a CKMS provider should review the security policy of each 611 candidate CKMS and verify that the CKMS has the necessary capabilities.
-An 612 appropriate FCKMS Security Policy should then be created.
-The FCKMS Security Policy 613 should specify the rules that can assure the availability, confidentiality, and integrity of 614 the organization's cryptographic keys and bound metadata that will be used to protect the 615 sensitive information to be protected by the FCKMS.
-An FCKMS service-using 616 organization should verify that its security policies are consistent with, and can be 617 supported by, an FCKMS service provider, both administratively and technically.
+Ultimately, it is the responsibility of the organization that owns the data to assure that the data is properly protected.
+That organization is often the FCKMS service-using organization.
+An FCKMS service-using organization must use an FCKMS that supports a security policy that is consistent with its higher-level policies (e.g., its Information Management Policy and Information Security Policy) and other applicable U.S. Government requirements.
+A Federal organization that is considering the procurement of a CKMS or the services of a CKMS provider should review the security policy of each candidate CKMS and verify that the CKMS has the necessary capabilities.
+An appropriate FCKMS Security Policy should then be created.
+The FCKMS Security Policy should specify the rules that can assure the availability, confidentiality, and integrity of the organization's cryptographic keys and bound metadata that will be used to protect the sensitive information to be protected by the FCKMS.
+An FCKMS service-using organization should verify that its security policies are consistent with, and can be supported by, an FCKMS service provider, both administratively and technically.

-- 618

-- The FCKMS Security Policy should specify how to protect each type of key and its

-associated metadata throughout their lifecycles, including when they are stored,

-transported, or used.
+The FCKMS Security Policy should specify how to protect each type of key and its associated metadata throughout their lifecycles, including when they are stored, transported, or used.

-- 622

-An FCKMS should assist in supporting and adopting its own security policies and implementation rules by providing tutorials to new managers and users on how its services should be managed and used.
-If a user can select and initiate security services for an application or category of information, then the FCKMS should assist in selecting appropriate security services by informing the user about the rules and how the rules can and should be followed.
+An FCKMS service-using organization should assist in adopting, supporting, and enforcing its own security policies and implementation rules by providing for tutorials to new managers and users on how services should be managed and used.
+If a user can select and initiate security services for an application or category of information, then the FCKMS service-providing organization should assist in selecting appropriate security services by informing the user of the rules and how the rules can and should be followed.
+The FCKMS should be configured so as to minimize the likelihood that a user could select an inappropriate option.

-FR:4.1 The CKMS design shall specify the CKMS Security Policy, including theconfigurable options and sub-policies that it is designed to enforce.
+FR:4.1 The CKMS design shall specify the CKMS Security Policy, including the configurable options and sub-policies that it is designed to enforce.